Departmental Policies on Late Assignments and Missed Term Tests

 In all other cases, if you miss an assignment deadline due circumstances beyond your control and seek an extension of time beyond the due date, please complete the following steps in order to be considered for academic accommodation:

-1. Declare your absence in ACORN.
+1. Declare your absence in ACORN (see note in box above).

 2. Submit a completed Special Consideration Form within three (3) days (including weekends and holidays) of the assignment due date.